parseablehq/parseable/README.md

 cargo about generate about.hbs > parseable-license.html
 ```

-You can see the license report at [parseable-license.html ↗︎](./parseable-license.html).
+You can see the license report in the file parseable-license.html.

 ### Supported by